harijay26/JSFunctions/README.md

 Q.4) Given a string, compute recursively a new string where all the adjacent chars are now separated by a "*", e.g. yourFunction("hello") → "h*e*l*l*o"

 Q.5) Write a recursive method with two int parameters, m and n.
 The precondition requires 0 <= m and m <= n.
-The method prints (console.log) a line of m asterisks, then a line of m+1 asterisks, and so on up to a line of n asterisks.
-Then the same pattern is repeated backward: a line of n asterisks, then n-1, and so on down to n.
+The method prints (console.log) a line of n asterisks, then a line of n-1 asterisks, and so on down to m asterisks.
+Then the same pattern is repeated backward: a line of m asterisks up to n again.
 The only loop allowed in your implementation is a loop to print a line of m asterisks.
 You may have two copies of this loop in different places of the implementation.
+The pattern will look like this for the values (1,5):

+*****
+****
+***
+**
+*
+**
+***
+****
+*****

 Q.6) Write a method with one positive int parameter called n.
 The method will write 2n-1 integers Here are the patterns of output for various values of n: n=1: Output is: 1, n=2: Output is: 1 2 1, n=3: Output is: 1 2 1 3 1 2 1, n=4: Output is: 1 2 1 3 1 2 1 4 1 2 1 3 1 2 1, etc. Note that the output for n always consists of the output for n-1, followed by n itself, followed by a second copy of the output for n-1.
+HINT: in Javascript you will need to write the values as strings.

 Q.7) Write a recursive function to reverse a string.
 Write a recursive function to reverse the words in a string, i.e., ”how are you doing” becomes ”doing you are how”.